darkhelmet/verboselogging/posts/sinatra-bundles-0-2-0-is-out.md

 ## etag support

-"Patrick Hogan":http://github.com/pbhogan added "etag support":http://github.com/darkhelmet/sinatra-bundles/commit/140cd0e23285519fa03727dde9c47365824e9af2 for the caching component, since I wasn't doing it.
-My thought was _just use rack-etag_, but as Patrick pointed out you then have to remember to use rack-etag.
+[Patrick Hogan](http://github.com/pbhogan) added [etag support](http://github.com/darkhelmet/sinatra-bundles/commit/140cd0e23285519fa03727dde9c47365824e9af2) for the caching component, since I wasn't doing it.
+My thought was *just use rack-etag*, but as Patrick pointed out you then have to remember to use rack-etag.
 Since sinatra-bundles should do the caching for you, it now does it more completely, with etags.
 He even wrote specs to boot)

 ## Wildcards and globbing